+This proposed voting weight is unchanged from the proposal made in our first Public Comment Report, and attracted the most support from CCWG-Accountability participants during the last meetings finalizing this Report.

 A [minority] view among the CCWG-Accountability is that there should be a distinction in voting authority between SOs and ACs, with SOs having greater voting influence (e.g. 5 votes for SOs, 2 votes for ACs).

+Another [minority] view is that there should be five votes allocated to each of the SOs and ACs.

-Another [minority] view is that there should be five votes allocated to each of the ASO, ccNSO, GNSO, ALAC and GAC, and two votes allocated to each of the SSAC and RSSAC.
+A third [minority] view is that there should be two votes each for the ASO, ccNSO and GNSO, one vote for ALAC and liaison roles only for the GAC, the SSAC and RSSAC.

 Although each SO/AC has a specific number of votes, those votes may be subdivided however the SO/AC decided and, in particular, fractional votes (e.g. allocating 0.75 of a vote or 1.25 votes) are allowed.
 This allows voting capability to be allocated within the SO/AC.
 Such allotment would be done through a formal decision of the SO/AC.
 The SO/AC or the appropriate sub-group must designate the individuals who officially communicate its decisions regarding votes.
 If no other decision is made, the Chair of the SO or AC is assumed to be the person who can communicate its votes.